Thriend or Faux

 Yes — hover your own username anywhere it appears on Threads (in a comment thread, a followers list, etc.) and it works the same as looking up anyone else.
 A dedicated one-click "Analyze me" shortcut is on the wishlist but not built yet; check the changelog for what's shipped.

 Bug reports and feature suggestions are very welcome!
-Email adam@thriendorfaux.com — the easiest way to attach screenshots with no restrictions.
-A Threads DM to @thatadamguy works too, though he'll need to approve your first message before you can attach media there (a Threads message-request limitation, not a personal thing!).
-Either way — he has a day job, so thanks in advance for your patience :)
+Email me at adam@thriendorfaux.com — the easiest way to attach screenshots with no restrictions.
+A Threads DM to @thatadamguy works too, though I'll need to approve your first message before you can attach media there (a Threads message-request limitation, not a personal thing!).
+Either way — I have a day job, so thanks in advance for your patience :)

 The extension has to read posts that Threads only renders client-side, which it does by briefly opening background tabs and scripting them — machinery built on Chrome's extension APIs specifically.
 Safari has its own separate extension system that would need its own build, and mobile browsers (plus the Threads apps) don't support extensions at all.
 Nothing's ruled out forever, but it's not currently planned.